Flag

 0 (bad) - 100 (good)

 Gabon faces significant challenges related to crime and corruption, characterized by limited enforcement of anti-corruption laws and a pervasive culture of impunity among public officials.
-Despite the establishment of initiatives like the Commission to Combat Illicit Enrichment and the recent creation of a task force to recover stolen government funds, corruption remains widespread, particularly in the extractive industries, where contracting processes lack transparency and pose high risks for businesses.
+Despite the establishment of initiatives like the Commission to Combat Illicit Enrichment, corruption remains endemic, particularly in the extractive industries, and is exacerbated by a lack of transparency in contracting processes and the influence of state-embedded actors in facilitating various crimes.

-The country also grapples with various forms of organized crime, including human trafficking, illegal logging, and the trade of counterfeit goods, all exacerbated by state-embedded actors and a judicial system that often serves the interests of the ruling elite.
-While civil society organizations play a role in addressing these issues, their effectiveness is hampered by limited resources and a constrained environment for press freedom, highlighting the need for greater resilience and accountability in Gabon's governance and law enforcement structures.
+The country also grapples with serious criminal issues, including human trafficking, environmental crimes, and drug trafficking, while its judicial system struggles with corruption and limited capacity.
+Although civil society organizations play a role in addressing these issues, their effectiveness is hampered by restrictions on press freedom and limited resources for victim support, highlighting the need for greater resilience and reform in Gabon's governance and law enforcement structures.

 Economy